 The Scientific Council, the ERC's governing body, defines the scientific funding strategy and methodologies.
 It acts on behalf of the scientific community in Europe to promote creativity and innovative research.

-The Scientific Council is composed of eminent scientists and scholars, including some Nobel Prize winners.
+The Scientific Council is composed of eminent scientists and scholars.
 The members are appointed by the European Commission, on the recommendations of an independent Identification Committee.

 The Chair of the Scientific Council - currently Professor Jean-Pierre Bourguignon - is the President of the ERC and the formal representative of the ERC, including its Scientific Council, to the European Commission and other bodies.